Get a Job at Microsoft: Interview Process and Top Questions

 Step 3: Technical Interviews

-Candidates are typically asked to do one or two additional technical interviews that last about 30 minutes to 1 hour each.
+Candidates are typically asked to do one or two additional technical interviews, which last about 30 minutes to one hour each.

 These interviews may involve some system design, coding, or behavioral questions.

-Although accuracy and technical skill are important, these interviews are more about your thought process and ability to clearly show the progression and reasoning behind your ideas.
+Although accuracy and technical skill are essential, these interviews are more about your thought process and ability to clearly show the progression and reasoning behind your ideas.

 Microsoft’s technical interview process will evaluate candidates on all of the following: